Lncvrt/PuppetExposalWebsite/README.md

 ## Self Hosting

-If for some reason you want to self host this website, you will need to make a MySQL/MariaDB database and import [youtube_archive.sql](sql/youtube_archive.sql) file into it (using phpmyadmin or whatever you prefer), fill in data from your personal archive using a script, then copy .env.example to .env, and fill out the information
+If for some reason you want to self host this website, you will need to make a MySQL/MariaDB database and import [database.sql](database.sql) file into it (using phpmyadmin or whatever you prefer), fill in data from your personal archive using a script, then copy .env.example to .env, and fill out the information

 Running the website is really simple, here are the commands I use to run the website on pterodactyl panel: